 Much like 'Ride Along' and 'Central Intelligence', Kevin Hart worked easily with physical comedy tropes on 'Jumanji: Welcome To The Jungle' and this scene is classic Hart.
 The setup of 'Jumanji: Welcome To The Jungle' - that it's set inside a videogame - is perfect for Hart's slapstick humour.
 The long pay-off between revealing his character has a "cake weakness" to this scene is perfectly balanced.

 2. 'The 40 Year Old Virgin' - "You keep using big words, I don't understand them, I'm gonna take them as disrespect."

 This scene was entirely improvised on the day between Kevin Hart and Romany Malco, and it's by far one of the best scenes in the movie entirely - all of which is down to the incredible comedic skill of both Hart and Malco.
 It's literally a scene about one guy trying to buy a radio and escalates into gang violence, something about little people, and Steve Carrell rolling up into the middle of it.
 AIM HIGH, WILLIS!
 AIM HIGH!

 1. 'Kevin Hart: Seriously Funny' - "My mom gave me permission to cuss one time..."

-There's often parallels drawn between Kevin Hart and Eddie Murphy, in how they both use personal stories to their comedy and, as well, balance their standup work with their film and television work.
-The standup movie that launched Kevin Hart was undoubtedly 'Seriously Funny', and this sequence involving a teacher from his childhood clearly draws influence from the likes of Eddie Murphy's 'Delirious'.
+There's often parallels drawn between Kevin Hart and Eddie Murphy.
+Both use personal stories to their comedy and balance their standup work with their film and television work.
+The standup movie that launched Kevin Hart was undoubtedly 'Seriously Funny'.
+This sequence involving a teacher from his childhood clearly draws influence from the likes of Eddie Murphy's 'Delirious'.